mlochbaum/Singeli/doc/interpreter.md

       while (show{n}>0) { n = n - 1; f = next{f}; show{f1} = f1%1e9 }

 Since `n` and `f1` don't have fixed values, `show` prints a symbolic description instead.
 For `f1` it shows `f:u32`, but that makes sense.
-We set `def f1 = tupsel{1, f}`, and why would `show{tupsel{1, f}}` use the name `f1`?
+We set `def f1 = select{f, 1}`, and why would `show{select{f, 1}}` use the name `f1`?
 Another thing, `show` works on the left of `=`!
 It's because `=` on its own without `def` is a regular operator.
 The only built-in one!
 Since the left-hand side is a symbol, it *makes* code that changes the value of this symbol but it doesn't actually change the symbol.

 So symbols work this way because when you're writing for the CPU you want types that match what it will handle, like `u64` or `u32` here.
 And you want to be able to modify them in place like a register can, well not always, but here, kinda.
 A symbolic value like `n:u64` is actually called a *register* because of that!
 And it's really CPU-oriented, so it's always something that fits in one CPU register.
 When we define `f` to contain two values it defines two registers, each holding one value.
-That's why we can pick out one with `tupsel{}`!
+That's why we can pick out one with `select{}`!
 Also they're both called `f` but Singeli changes the way it names registers sometimes so maybe it can get more specific!

       f:copy{2,u32} = iota{2}